Creativity in children. We can learn so much by listening and observing them in everyday life. They allow their imaginations to just flow.

 In Photoshop, I then started layering each of the photos on top of each other and created masks on each of the layers to bring out the elements that I wanted to show or the elements I did NOT want to show.
 During my editing process, I realized a few things that were needed.
 Since I removed the chair from the photo, I needed the illusion that she was sitting on something so we took another photo of a pillow to add that to the composite.

-And the results?
-Magic.
-Absolute magic.
-Not because I took the photo or because of some incredible editing technique.
-It was magic simply because it was her idea, her concept, her execution and there was nothing in this world that could convince her it wasn’t possible.
-I showed her the final image in Photoshop and she jumped up and down with excitement and pride in “her work”.
-And I must admit, she was a catalyst of igniting a passion and re-implanting the bug of absolute love for photography back into my soul.
+Admittedly, she was a catalyst of igniting a passion and reimplanting the bug of absolute love for photography back into my soul.
 She didn’t listen to me when I told her it was too hard, too time consuming or that I didn’t have the skills to implement her idea.
-She simply continued forward without letting my negativity stop her from turning her dream into pixels and proving that this baby girl can indeed fly. :)
+Continuing forward, she did not allow my negativity to stop her from turning her dream into pixels and proving that this baby girl can indeed fly.

 How many times have you had an idea and had no doubt in your mind that an idea was possible?
-How long has it been since you allowed yourself to freely create?
-How long has it been since you did something without listening to the nay-sayers or the negative influencers?
+When is the last time you allowed yourself to just be creative?
+How long has it been since you did something without listening to the naysayers or the negative influencers?

-If you are in a creative rut, maybe let a child inspire you in more ways than one.
+If you are in a creative rut, let a child inspire you.
+They will likely inspire your creativity in more ways than one.
 You might just learn something.
-Because my dear friends, I know I did.
+I know I did.